Each OCD subtype / theme can be thought of as encapsulating a particular OCD story / “what if?”

 OCD Obsessions include…

-Being bothered by certain sounds, Causing harm by accident, Causing harm to others on purpose, Existential obsessions, Fear of losing important things, Fear of saying the wrong thing, Fear of doing the wrong thing, Fear of thinking the wrong thing, Moral obsessions, Intrusive nonsense sounds, words, music, Intrusive violent images, Harm obsessions, Losing one’s personality or positive qualities, Need to know obsessions, Neutral obsessions, Obsessions about obsessions, Pedophilic obsessions, Racist obsessions, Relationship obsessions, Religious obsessions, Incest obsessions, Sexual obsessions, Sexual orientation obsessions, Gender obsessions, Somatic (body-focused) obsessions, Superstitious obsessions, Magical thinking obsessions
+Being bothered by certain sounds, Causing harm by accident, Causing harm to others on purpose, Existential obsessions, Fear of losing important things, Fear of saying the wrong thing, Fear of doing the wrong thing, Fear of thinking the wrong thing, Moral obsessions, Intrusive nonsense sounds, words, music, Intrusive violent images, Harm obsessions, Losing one’s personality or positive qualities, Need to know obsessions, Neutral obsessions, Obsessions about obsessions, Pedophilic obsessions, Racist obsessions, Relationship obsessions, Checking obsessions, Contamination obsessions, Religious obsessions, Incest obsessions, Sexual obsessions, Sexual orientation obsessions, Gender obsessions, Somatic (body-focused) obsessions, Superstitious obsessions, Magical thinking obsessions

 Any “what if?” can become an obsession, including very idiosyncratic notions, such as “What if there an evil entity in my peripheral vision?,” “What if I’ve been cursed by fairies?,” “What if my best friend is Superman?,“ “What if I don’t do the job that I think I do?,” “What if I’m drunk, even though I haven’t had any alcohol?”

-Existential OCD
+OCD Treatment for Existential OCD

 Existential OCD can cover many different ideas, including “What if I’m not real?”
 “What if the world isn’t real?”
 “What if I’m alone and no-one else exists?
 “What if I’m in a dream?
 “If I do something will there be any consequences or am I in a simulation where nothing matters?”
 “What if I have imagined my life & achievements?,” & many many more.
 These thoughts & related experiences can be very unsettling & anxiety-provoking

-Harm OCD
+OCD Treatment for Harm OCD

 Harm OCD & Suicide OCD can be related to “what if” thoughts about harming ourselves and/or others.
 It is very different to someone actually wanting to hurt themselves or others.
 It’s the fear of “What if I do hurt myself or someone else, maybe a random person, a partner, or family member?
 It is very scary because we can end up avoiding situations where we might get angry for fear of what we fear we might do.
 We avoid people generally.
 We may avoid certain situations where we fear we may become overcome with an urge to do something dangerous.
 We avoid anything that could be used as a weapon, such as a knife.
 When in reality, people with Harm OCD &/or Suicide OCD are the least likely to hurt themselves or others